TakenCdosG/hillcrestct/wp-content/plugins/store-locator/readme.txt

 == Frequently Asked Questions ==
 Make sure to check http://docs.viadat.com for the most updated information

+= My Store Locator seems to all of a sudden not display locations / My addon isn't validating -- just a spinning image in the pull-out Dashboard =
+* Are you 'hardening' / blocking your 'wp-content' directory with a security plugin, php.ini, robots.txt or .htaccess (sometimes wp-content/.htaccess)?
+Blocking wp-content functionality completely will disrupt proper Store Locator & addon operation.
+* For Store Locator not displaying locations:  when on your Store Locator page, turn on Firefox Firebug or Google Chrome Developer Tools, and view Console > All.
+Oftentimes you may see 'Multiple instances of Google API' error, which is caused by another plugin or your theme including it a 2nd time, or you will see a number of other JavaScript errors that your website is outputing (usually from other plugins) that can affect the map's display -- resolving these usually fixes most problems.

+= Can I display {certain information} in search results? =
+* Yes, the [Advanced Theme Manager addon](http://docs.viadat.com/Advanced_Theme_Manager), which comes with a complimentary theme, called 'SL Starter'.
+Copy 'sl-starter' folder from your 'advanced-theme-manager' folder into 'wp-content/uploads/sl-uploads/themes/', select SL Starter under 'Design' section in MapDesigner, and modify its templates under Store Locator > Addons > Settings > Advanced Theme Manager as needed

 = I'm getting 'failed to geocode' error messages -- why? =
 * Have you updated your Store Locator?
 [It's mandatory to be using Store Locator v2.x](http://www.viadat.com/2013/10/important-update-store-locator-v2-uses-google-maps-api-v3) if you want anything to work
 * Since Store Locator v3.0, the [Super Geocoder](http://docs.viadat.com/Super_Geocder) addon geocodes locations not geocoding due to reaching Google geocoding quota limits (based on your website's IP address)